-Figure 8.12 illustrates the Templates Section.
+Figure 8.12, "Templates" illustrates the Templates Section.

 The Default and OSI Transport templates are set up automatically.
-The characteristic values of these templates are given in Appendix D.
+The characteristic values of these templates are given in Appendix D, "Characteristic Values of the Default and OSI Transport Templates".

 This section allows you to create additional templates with which to make outgoing calls.